Academic and Career Advising staff

 Kitty Jones - Director

 When I went back to grad school in my mid-40s, after a career in community development, my goal was to become a counseling psychologist, but a part-time grad assistantship in academic advising persuaded me I'd really rather be an advisor, and now, fifteen years on, I'm convinced I have the best job in the world.
 I especially value the opportunity in my current role to bring the insights and perspectives I've gained from working with countless individual students to large-scale policy discussions about curriculum and about Evergreen's academic structure and practices.
 In my free time, I enjoy reading, putzing in my garden, and weekend getaways to Seattle and Portland.

 Eric Kiger - Academic Advisor

 My unique journey brought me to Evergreen as a returning adult student with ten years of business management experience.
-During my time as a student, I explored my major area of emphasis, business administration, by taking both our daytime and evening/weekend programs.
+During my time as a student here, I explored my major area of emphasis, business administration, by taking both our daytime and evening/weekend programs.
 Evergreen’s offerings of interdisciplinary programs and individual learning contracts provided me with a unique set of learning opportunities that proved to be a good fit for creating my own pathway to reach my academic goals.
+This path led me to follow my passion, and complete a Master of Science in Management and Leadership.
 As an academic advisor, I enjoy helping students discover their own pathway.
 I look forward to being a guide along the way and helping you navigate your own journey.